javad-hajiani/dnsmanager/README.md

 You Can Call each kind of actions in bash scripts or applications and parse Json Output in your application.

-- bear this in mind that ,it works if your dns structure like [Bind9 Split Horizon](https://github.com/javad-hajiani/Ansible-Bind-DNS-Cluster)
+- bear this in mind that, it works if your dns structure like [Bind9 Split Horizon](https://github.com/javad-hajiani/Ansible-Bind-DNS-Cluster)
 ### Requirements

 - ##### Python3